Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

 The overall effect of preconditioning can be understood in terms of Theorem~\ref{thm:hug-total-error} and Conditions \ref{cond:lipshitz-hess} and~\ref{cond:bounded-hess} as effectively reducing $\gamma$ and $\beta$ for a fixed $||v_0||$ and $T$, thus allowing a larger step size, $\delta$.

-As mentioned in Section~\ref{sec:introduction}, the Hug proposal can make explicit use of the Hessian during the velocity bounces, leading to a position-dependent preconditioning using $A(x)$ as defined in Section~\ref{sec:notation}.
-For each bounce point, $x'$, rather than bouncing off the plane tangential to the gradient at $x'$, the kernel $\PhugHess$ first transforms space, leading to $\vtil_b=(A(x')^\top )^{-1}v_b$; the reflection \eqref{eqn.def.reflect} is then carried out in the transformed space and then the velocity in the original space is obtained as $v_{b+1}=A(x')^\top \vtil_{b+1}$.
-This is equivalent to applying \eqref{eqn.def.reflect.warp} in the original space, with $\Sigma=\Sigma(x')$ as defined in section~\ref{sec:notation}.
+The Hug proposal can also make explicit use of the Hessian during the velocity bounces, leading to what is referred to in \citet{girolami2011riemann} as \emph{position-specific preconditioning}.
+For each bounce point, $x'$, rather than bouncing off the plane tangential to the gradient at $x'$, the kernel $\PhugHess$ employs \eqref{eqn.def.reflect.warp}, but where $\Sigma=\Sigma(x')=A(x')^\top A(x')$, where $A(x')$ is as defined in Section~\ref{sec:notation}.
+Equivalently, just prior to each bounce, a position-specific linear transformation is applied, the reflection \eqref{eqn.def.reflect} is performed in the transformed space, and then the linear transformation is reversed.
+Since the particle's position has not changed during this process, neither has $A(x')$.
+The algorithm is given in Appendix~\ref{app:algorithms}.
 This kernel, $\PhugHess$, is also skew-reversible and has a Jacobian of $1$.
-The only difference when compared to Algorithm~\ref{alg:vanilla-hug} is the reflection operation.
+The only difference when compared to the vanilla Hug algorithm is the reflection operation.
 This also has a Jacobian of $1$ (it is a reflection) and only uses information available at $x'$.
 Therefore, $\PhugHess$ is skew-reversible and volume-preserving.
 Unlike for $\Phug$ where we usually choose $q(v\mid x)$ to be independent of position, for $\PhugHess$, typically $q(v\mid x)$ depends on $x$ through the Hessian at $x$.

-Interestingly, a position-dependent transformation improves on the $\mathcal{O}(\delta^2)$ error for a single step in \eqref{eqn.Taylor.diff}; however there is no `almost-telescoping' to improve the overall order of the algorithm.
-As with simple preconditioning, efficiency gains arise from the effective reduction of $\beta$ and $\gamma$.
+Interestingly, a position-dependent transformation improves on the $\mathcal{O}(\delta^2)$ error for a single step in \eqref{eqn.Taylor.diff}; however, it is not possible to improve the overall order of the algorithm.
+As with preconditioning, efficiency gains arise from the effective reduction of $\beta$ and $\gamma$.
 Proposition~\ref{prop.HugHessOne} is proved in Appendix~\ref{sec:hug-proveHessprop}.